Is It Better to Pay Off Your Credit Card in Full or Keep a Balance?

 What Type of Savings Are You Using?

-One thing to consider is that paying off debt from your savings account is not one-size-fits-all.
-There are some accounts where it may not be in your best interest to empty your account to pay off your credit card debt.
+One thing to consider is that paying off debt from your savings account is not a one-size-fits-all solution.
+There are some accounts where it may not be in your best interest to empty your account to pay off your credit card debt, specifically retirement accounts like 401(k) accounts and IRA accounts.

 Emergency Funds